HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Machine learning on example mock observation

-In this section, we apply the ML techniques from Section \ref{sec: Machine learning techniques} to our example mock observation of a double LSNe Ia described in Section \ref{sec: Example data used for machine learning}.
-In Section \ref{sec: Best fit, DL vs RF} we find the best FCNN and RF and compare results from the corresponding test sets based on the four theoretical models also used in the training process.
-In Section \ref{sec: Evaluation on SNEMO test set} we use the best FCNN and RF and apply it to an empirical data set not used in the training process to test if both approaches are also able to apply transfer learning.
-This final test is very important since in reality we can never assure that our assumed light curve shapes in the training process will fully match a real observation.
+In this section we apply the ML techniques from Sect. \ref{sec: Machine learning techniques} to our example mock observation of a double LSNe Ia described in Sect. \ref{sec: Example data used for machine learning}.
+In Sect. \ref{sec: Best fit, DL vs RF} we find the best FCNN and RF and compare results from the corresponding test sets based on the four theoretical models also used in the training process.
+In Sect. \ref{sec: Evaluation on SNEMO test set} we use the best FCNN and RF and apply it to an empirical data set not used in the training process to test the generalizability of both models.
+This final test is very important since in reality we can never assure that our assumed light-curve shapes in the training process will fully match a real observation.